mingxuan-he/Fashion-Shopping-Assistant/README.md

 3. Play with Neo4j to make queries & test embeddings (Everyone)

 **NEW DATA**
-1. A [large-scale Amazon Reviews dataset](https://amazon-reviews-2023.github.io) collected in 2023 by the McAuley Lab at UCSD
+1. A [large-scale Amazon Reviews dataset](https://amazon-reviews-2023.github.io) collected in 2023 by the McAuley Lab at UCSD.
+This dataset contains produdct and review information from 1996-2023.
 2. We will be focusing on the "Amazon_Fashion" category of products
 3. The Review and Metadata data files can be merged with a common key called "parent_asin"
 4. A sample tabular merged datafile with 1000 items can be found in the "data" folder called [amazon_subset_0512.csv](https://github.com/mingxuan-he/Amazon-KDD/blob/main/data/amazon_subset_0512.csv)